Camper and Nicholsons: Length and Sail-Area rule era keelboats

 From 1887 to 1895 the Yacht Racing Association used the Length and Sail Area Rule, which was simply Length x SailArea / 6000.
-The yard had developed a reputation for quality, as demonstrated by the customers who came to them, in some cases to built a design from an external designer such as J Beavor-Webb, G L Watson, Arthur E Payne and William Fife.
+The yard had developed a reputation for quality, as demonstrated by the customers who came to them, in some cases to build a design from an external designer such as J Beavor-Webb, G L Watson, Arthur E Payne and William Fife.
 Racing smaller yachts, such as the half rater (for example a 15 ft boat with a 200 square foot sail area), which could be sailed by two people became popular.